 Raise The Roof

-When warm weather approaches, rooftop restaurants are a great source of generating revenue, as you can create an experience that can’t be replicated indoors.
-As always, keep your guests and staff needs in mind (such as design, accessibility, and a realistic floor plan) and prepare for any unforeseen events, like inclement weather.
-Use these reminders as a checklist to prepare for rooftop season, ensuring that your summer is a success.
-With these tips, you can ensure a successful rooftop season for years to come!
+When warm weather approaches, rooftop restaurants are an incredible source of revenue.
+To ensure this, you have to always keep your guests and staff's needs in mind, while also preparing for any unforeseen events.
+Use these reminders as a checklist to prepare for rooftop season, guaranteeing that your summer is surely a success.
+We know that with these tips, your rooftop can easily be the hottest spot in town.